Microwaves, cars, phones, computers, food, and trains – what do these all have in common?

 Mindful Use for Creativity

-Allow yourself the time and space to let your mind wander.
+Take a technology break and allow yourself the time and space to let your mind wander.
 Put your phone away, or turn it off, and take up a notepad and pen.
 Doodle.
 Rest your mind and allow it to explore different routes within itself.

 Slow Tech Makes You Bored